jtonic/js_ecosystem_for_the_impatient/docs_src/cookbook-spring-ecosystem.md

 - __Intent__

-  Spring boot devtools goal is to make the spring boot application more efficient.
+  Spring boot devtools goal is to make the spring boot application development more efficient.
-  It provides application reload, live reload, disable cache, remote reload and more.
+  It provides application reload, live reload, remote reload, disables cache and more.

   For me (as a daily backend developer) the most important feature of devtools is the spring application reload.
   In fact devtools doesn't reload entire application context.
 It has 2 class loaders, one of them is the one responsible for loading the project classes and resources.
+This way the spring application reload is quicker.

   Enough with the theory and let's jump into the practical example.

-  For further information about the spring-boot devtools go to the [links below](useful-links).
+  For further information about the spring-boot devtools go to the [links below](#useful-links).

 - __Steps__